fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Note that since *toNewDiaryEntry* returns an object of type *NewDiaryEntry*, we need to assert it to be *DiaryEntry* with the [as](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) operator.

 Enums are typically used when there is a set of predetermined values that are not expected to change in the future.
-Usually, enums are used for much tighter unchanging values (for example, weekdays, months, cardinal directions), but since they offer us a great way to validate our incoming values, we might as well use them in our case.
+Usually, they are used for much tighter unchanging values (for example, weekdays, months, cardinal directions), but since they offer us a great way to validate our incoming values, we might as well use them in our case.

 We still need to give the same treatment to *Visibility*.
 The enum looks as follows: